pmer/TsunagariC/README.md

 * NPCs.
 * Event scripting interface in C++.

-TsunagariC is released under the MIT/Expat license.
+TsunagariC is released under the MIT license.

 Requirements: